The floral industry is a dynamic business, always a step ahead, aligning with seasons and holidays.

 August: Innovative Marketing Strategies

 August can be one of the slowest months in the floral industry. we ask that if you are slow, to try implementing new ways to market in your flower shop.

 Flowers sales in September pick up rapidly towards the middle of the month.
-Customers are now back to their normal routines with the kids back school and weddings start to pick up.
+Customers are now back to their normal routines with the kids back in school and weddings are starting to pick up.

-- Keep up with your blog: Now that you are pro, how about writing a seasonal blog or fall wedding blog?
+Keep up with your blog: Now that you are a pro, how about writing a seasonal blog or fall wedding blog?
 We cannot say this enough, blogs are so powerful with SEO.

-- Note: Canadian florists, September is a good time start ordering flowers and supplies for Thanksgiving.
+Note: For Canadian florists, September is a good time to start ordering flowers and supplies for Thanksgiving.

 October offers some great sales in the flower shop business, now is a good time to start orders on any extra stock supplies and get them at a discount for future use.